Dynamic Multi-Step Form for Webflow

 Inputs

-Name Value formData
+Name Value formDatapayloadformIdformIdScript Code

 const { data, formId } = input.config(); const jsonData = JSON.parse(data); console.log(jsonData); const table = base.getTable(formId); const fields = table.fields; const singleSelectFields = fields.filter( (field) => field.type == "singleSelect" ); const numberFields = fields.filter((field) => field.type === "number"); for (let entry in jsonData) { // Convert to single select format if (singleSelectFields.map((field) => field.name).includes(entry)) jsonData[entry] = { name: jsonData[entry] }; // Convert to number format if (numberFields.map((fields) => fields.name).includes(entry)) jsonData[entry] = parseInt(jsonData[entry]); } table.createRecordAsync(jsonData);